 • A research proposal/description of your approach to the above project (max one page excluding references)

-• A letter of motivation including a detailed description of research interests (max. two pages) (please attach this under box "Application form")
+• A letter stating your specific interest, motivation and qualifications for the project in question (max. two pages) (please attach this under box "Application form")

 • Copies of diplomas, Bachelor as well as Master’s degree, including transcript of notes/grades

 • Relevant publications- please attach one pdf-file for each publication, a possible co-author statement must be a part of this pdf-file

 • At least two signed reference letters.
 Should your referees wish to send their letters directly to us, please have them use e-mail: mentioning your name and the title of the position in the subject line.
 And please note that these also need to reach us before deadline.

 Further information about the PhD-study can be found at the homepage of the University.

 Applications must be submitted electronically using the link below.
 Attached files must be in Adobe PDF or Word format.
 Each box can only contain a single file of max.
 10 Mb.
 We strongly recommend that you read How to apply before you apply.

 Incomplete applications and applications received after the deadline will neither be considered nor evaluated.
 This also applies to reference letters.